 honest, fair and has integrity, is of the utmost importance.
 Choose a home inspector who will work for you, an inspector who is neutral.
 Find an inspector who is a certified member of a trade association, like the International Association of Certified Home Inspectors (InterNACHI).
 Being a certified member shows the home inspector is serious about his business and his customers, has gone through a testing and certification process, stays up to date with continuing education and adheres to a strict code of ethics, and standards.

 A home inspector with strong and extensive experience in home construction and remodeling, like a former General Contractor, are typically the most qualified.
-You need an inspector with over 30 years of hands-on experience building and remodeling homes.
+You need an inspector with 30 years of hands-on experience building and remodeling homes.
 A deep knowledge of home structure, plumbing, electrical, drainage, and more, is critical to an inspectors ability to recognize problems.
 Don't trust one of your biggest decisions to an ex-shoe salesman with no industry experience.
 Trust a home inspector with experience, Trust Advantis Home Inspection, to take care of you.

 Q. Will he do a good job, take care of me, be my advocate, and reduce my stress?